dotnet/aspnetcore/docs/BuildFromSource.md

 After opening the solution in Visual Studio, you can build/rebuild using the controls in Visual Studio.

-> :exclamation: VS for Mac does not currently support opening .slnf files.
-So, you must use VS Code when developing on macOS.

 #### A brief interlude on solution files

 We have a single .sln file for all of ASP.NET Core, but most people don't work with it directly because Visual Studio